 - Manufacture or distribute a firearm made using a 3D printer.

-- Distribute instructions that would allow a 3D printer to manufacture a firearm, firearm frame or receiver, magazine or major component of a firearm.
+- Distribute instructions that would allow a 3D printer to manufacture a firearm, firearm, receiver, or major component of a firearm.

-- Transport, ship, possess or receive any firearm or firearm frame or receiver with the knowledge that the manufacturer’s serial number has been removed, obliterated or altered.
+- Transport, ship, possess or receive any firearm or receiver with the knowledge that the manufacturer’s serial number has been removed, obliterated or altered.

-According to Giffords Law Center to Prevent Gun Violence, four states (California, Connecticut, New Jersey and Washington) have enacted laws to address the problem of undetectable and untraceable guns.
-New York has enacted a law to address undetectable firearms.
+According to Giffords Law Center to Prevent Gun Violence, eight states, including neighboring New Jersey, as well as the District of Columbia have enacted laws to at least partially address the problem of undetectable or untraceable guns.